 Remember when we mentioned registering for that second Gmail address?
 You need a backup e-mail account for your first G Suite user.
 Your first G Suite user is always the Admin user for the organization and requires a backup e-mail for security, if your primary e-mail is ever compromised.
 When you’re setting your e-mail address, we recommend using firstname.lastname as the naming convention.
 You can use whatever you like, but this is our preference.

 You have two options for your G Suite account.
-The basic option is just fine for most people, and is what we at One Dog Solutions.
+The basic option is just fine for most people, and is what we at One Dog Solutions started with.
 It offers all of the software options and a branded e-mail address.
 If your business is just you or one other person, pick this one.
-If you have a larger organization, or anticipate fast growth and may need to add multiple users, we’ll be covering a different method to secure your domain and e-mail through Google next week.
+If you have a larger organization, or anticipate fast growth and may need to add multiple users, a better option may be registering you domain through G Suite directly.

 Your business is ready for a website!